Hechicero: Generacion 2014 (2014–2016)

-Hechicero was one of sixteen wrestlers given a chance to compete in the 2014 En Busca de un Ídolo ("In search of an idol") tournament.
-The En Busca de un Ídolo tournament featured younger wrestlers, mostly low-to-mid-card wrestlers where they were given an opportunity to showcase their wrestling skills on a national scale.
-As part of the tournament each wrestler would earn points from the outcome of their matches, feedback from a panel of judges and a weekly online poll.
-Hechicero was one eight wrestlers to qualify as he survived a Torneo cibernetico elimination match along with Cavernario, Cachorro, Dragon Lee, Guerrero Negro Jr., Soberano Jr., Star Jr., and Super Halcón Jr. Hechicero ended up on the team being coached by Virus each week, with coaching focusing not just on the actual wrestling but also how to play their characters in the ring, interact with the fans and so on.
-During the weekly judging, Hechicero received praise for his in-ring skills, but also got several comments on the fact that he did not wrestle a very rudo style and needed to be more aggressive in the ring, something he tried to incorporate from week to week.
+Hechicero was one of sixteen wrestlers competing in the annual En Busca de un Ídolo ("In search of an Idol") tournament, featuring younger wrestlers (mostly low-to-mid-card wrestlers) that were given an opportunity to showcase their wrestling skills on a national scale.
+Each wrestler would earn points from the outcome of their matches, feedback from a panel of judges and a weekly online poll.
+Hechicero was one of eight wrestlers to qualify, surviving a torneo cibernetico elimination match along with Cavernario, Cachorro, Dragon Lee, Guerrero Negro Jr., Soberano Jr., Star Jr., and Super Halcón Jr. He ended up on the team being coached by Virus each week, focusing not just on the actual wrestling, but also how to play their characters in the ring, interact with the fans and so on.
+During the weekly judging, Hechicero received praise for his in-ring skills, but also several comments on the fact that he did not wrestle a very rudo style and needed to be more aggressive in the ring, something he tried to incorporate from week to week.
 After the first round, Hechicero won almost every single weekly online poll, propelling him to the top of the ranking at the end with a total of 565 points, 114 more than the second place Cavernario.
-In the week between the first and the second round, Hechicero teamed up with Virus and Cachorro to defeat Negro Casas, Cavernario and Dragon Lee on the May 23 Super Viernes show.
-In the second round Hechicero lost to Cavernario but defeated both Dragon Lee and Cachorro to earn a total of 250 points, including the majority of the online poll votes.
-The point score qualified Hechicero for the finals against Cavernario.
-In the final Cavernario defeated Hechicero two falls to one to win the tournament.
-The following week, all eight "Busca" competitors two trainers faced off in a torneo cibernetico elimination match that saw Casas eliminate Virus as the last man to win the match, Hechicero was eliminated as the sixth man by as he and Cavernario pinned each other at the same time.
-In the weeks following the En Busca de un Ídolo finals, Hechicero began teaming with Mephisto and Ephesto for a couple of shows, possibly signaling that CMLL had plans to make them a trio after Mephisto and Ephesto's regular partner Averno had left CMLL.
-Later, when Mephisto and Ephesto were announced as teaming with El Hombre Sin Nombre ("The Man with No Name"), there was initial confusion if that meant Hechicero was being given a new ring identity, but once El Hombre Sin Nombre made his debut, it was obvious that the physical appearance and wrestling style did not match Hechicero.
-On the October 10, 2014 Super Viernes show, Hechicero debuted a new look, including a new mask design and trunks in black with gold or red embellishment.
+In the second round, Hechicero lost to Cavernario, but defeated both Lee and Cachorro to earn a total of 250 points, including the majority of the online poll votes, qualifying Hechicero for the finals against Cavernario, who defeated Hechicero to win the tournament.

+Hechicero debuted a new look in October, including a new mask design and trunks in black with gold or red embellishment.
 As part of his image makeover, Hechicero began carrying a bowl that burned with red flames as part of his entrance rituals.
 At ringside, Hechicero often touches and sometimes scoops out the flames from the bowl without hurting his hands.

-On December 16, 2014, Hechicero and Cavernario unsuccessfully challenged the team of Delta and Guerrero Maya Jr. for the CMLL Arena Coliseo Tag Team Championship.
-For the 2015 Torneo Nacional de Parejas Increibles ("National Incredible Pairs Tournament"), Hechicero was forced to team up with Ángel de Oro, his rival at the time.
-The duo lost to the team of Atlantis and Último Guerrero in the first round of the tournament.
-At the 2015 Homenaje a Dos Leyendas ("Homage to Two Legends") show Hechicero teamed up with Vangelis and Virus to defeat the trio of Blue Panther Jr., The Panther and Stuka Jr. Three months later, Hechicero replaced Blue Panther Jr. for one match in the 2015 En Busca de un Ídolo tournament, losing to Delta at Sin Salida ("No Escape") on July 17, 2015.
+On December 16, Hechicero and Cavernario unsuccessfully challenged Los Reyes de la Atlantida (Delta and Guerrero Maya Jr.) for the CMLL Arena Coliseo Tag Team Championship.
+For the Torneo Nacional de Parejas Increibles ("National Incredible Pairs Tournament") on February 27, 2015, Hechicero was forced to team with then-rival Ángel de Oro, losing to Atlantis and Último Guerrero in the first round.
+On March 20, at Homenaje a Dos Leyendas ("Homage to Two Legends"), Hechicero, Vangelis and Virus defeated Blue Panther Jr., The Panther and Stuka Jr. At Sin Salida ("No Escape") on July 17, Hechicero replaced Blue Panther Jr. for one match in that year's En Busca de un Ídolo tournament, losing to Delta.
+He and Vangelis unsuccessfully challenged Guerrero Maya Jr. and The Panther for the CMLL Arena Coliseo Tag Team Championship on May 28, 2016.